Ācāra: Textual Accounts

 There are a number of telling references to ācāra in Dharmaśāstra texts which reveal the real importance custom had for the settling of legal disputes.
 Nārada, for example, states that when something stated in a text on dharma conflicts with custom, custom wins out over the text.
 Asahāya, in his commentary to this statement, confirms that the texts should never overturn lokācāra, or the "customs of the people."
-Yājñavalkya 1.156 agrees that what is considered anathema by the people, even if proscribed by the smṛtis, is not to be enforced.
+Yājñavalkya 1.156 agrees that what is considered anathema by the people, even if prescribed by the smṛtis, is not to be enforced.
 Manu 8.41 likewise states that a judge must study the specific laws practiced by castes (jātidharma), particular regions (janapadharma), and families (kuladharma) before making any legal pronouncements relating to them.

 Even in rules concerning legal procedure itself, the importance of custom is evidenced.
 Nārada 1.115 states that the validity of documents, i.e. whether they must be witnessed, written in one's own handwriting, etc., should be determined based on local conventions.

 With regard to individual groups' own self-governance, Nārada 10.2-3 requires that the king allow heretical monastic groups (like Jains and Buddhists), guilds, local councils, and other corporate groups to exercise their own laws and customs.
 According to Yājñavalkya 1.342-343, the king must preserve the customs and conventions of all newly conquered lands as well.